devifaustine/Post-Quantum-Blind-Signature-with-MPC/README.md

 # Post-Quantum-Blind-Signature-with-MPC
-A simulation of a quantum resistant blind signature scheme using Multi-Party Computation (MPC).
+A simulation of a quantum-resistant blind signature scheme using Multi-Party Computation (MPC).

-The idea is to use SPHINCS+ as a circuit to compute a Post-Quantum digital signature, and then put it inside the MPC, such that the parties doesn't know each other's input - the signer's input would then be the secret key, whereas the user input would be the message.
+The idea is to use SPHINCS+ to compute a quantum-resistant digital signature, and compute it inside the MPC, such that the parties involved do not learn anything from each other's private inputs.
+In this setting there would only be 2 parties, the user and the signer.
+The signer's secret input would be the secret key, whereas the user input would be the message to be signed.
+These two inputs would be kept private from each other.
-The user would then get the output - signed message.
+The user would then get the output at the end of the protocol, which is the signed message.
+The signature can then be verified using the signer's public key.

 We use the [SPHINCS+](https://sphincs.org/) signature scheme, which is stateless and hash-based as the base scheme for the blind signature.

-This implementation uses the [PySpx](https://github.com/sphincs/pyspx.git) library, the package is described [here](https://pypi.org/project/PySPX/).
+This implementation uses the [PySpx](https://github.com/sphincs/pyspx.git) library, the package is described [here](https://pypi.org/project/PySPX/) and also [MPyC](https://github.com/lschoe/mpyc), described [here](https://mpyc.readthedocs.io/en/latest/mpyc.html).

-The goal is to benchmark this scheme and determine if it is efficient in practice and can be used as a blind signature scheme.
+The goal is to benchmark this new scheme and determine if it is efficient in practice and can be used as a blind signature scheme.

 We want the cost for the signer lower than the user's generally since the computation will mostly be done by the signer.